ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 ```
 #h(0pt)

-Now when the user is prompting the system we create LangChain chain as of
+Now when users are prompting the system we create LangChain chain as of official
-official documentation @web_langchain_chains.
-For this we create a pipeline of
+documentation @web_langchain_chains.
+For this we create a pipeline of an
-an existing pre-trained model.
+existing pre-trained model.
 In our custom python function `create_llm` we
 support two types of pre-trained models.
 The first one is using llama.cpp libray
 we described in @heading_python_libraries for models in gguf format (mainly
 llama2 and llama3).
 The second type is using `AutoModelForCausalLM` with